FoxComm/code-challenges/ruby-vending-machine/README.md

 Your primary objectives:

 1. Write tests that describe the basic functionality, in your eyes, of a vending machine.
-2. Represent a basic data model that underlays the functionality.
+2. Represent a basic data model that underpins the functionality.
 3. Do NOT use rails.
 Instead, use Ruby and any gems you choose (aside from the rails gem).
 4. Create at least one working API endpoint.